oduortoni/oduortoni/README.md

   - Go
   - C
-  - PHP
+  - JavaScript

-  I am learning these languages for a reason.
-When it comes to Go, I think it is an awesome language that does the simple things well.
-If a language can do that, then it becomes easier to compose these tiny things into larger and more complex things.
-In as much as I love Go, there are times when I think modern languages overdo stuff.
-I prefer C probably for the same reason others hate it.
-I love pointers and the fact that you need a bit of machine knowledge to program in C at an advanced level.
-Since my idea is to become the best I can possibly be, I use the harder language to program in mostly to get to know how things work at the fundamental level.
-I can not stop telling you how much I have used the knowledge of C to solve problems in other languages.
-PHP is just awesome and universally available in web hosts.
-The number of places you can host a random ideas is amazing.
-The current changes made in PHP are also making it more and more appealing.
+  I love Go.
+I think it is an awesome language that does the simple things well.
+It is easier to compose functions and the module system is a breeze.
+In as much as I love Go, there are times when I think modern languages hide a lot of the implementation details.
+In such a case, I drop down to C in order to understand topics from first principles.
+Finally, no one can escape JavaScript.
+It is everywhere these days.
+I like the protoypal nature of the language.
-  I also prefer the fact that you can count on pure PHP to deliver a quality website instead of using frameworks that at times overdo things.

 💞️ Collaboration